Dechrissen/buzzrec/README.md

 ### Deleting a user model

-To have `buzzrec` to recreate your user model according to new keywords in `config.json`, simply delete the `user.csv` file before running the tool.
+To have `buzzrec` re-create your user model according to new keywords, simply delete `user.csv` and update `config.json` with new keywords before running the tool.
 Otherwise, your user model will be saved for repeated use.